 Indonesian students protest rumored delay of 2024 election

-Authorities in the capital, Jakarta, blocked streets leading to the heavily guarded presidential palace and Parliament building, where protesters attempted to march to demand that lawmakers not delay the election or amend the constitution to allow Widodo to run again in 2024.
+Authorities in Jakarta blocked streets leading to the heavily guarded presidential palace and Parliament building, where protesters marched to demand that lawmakers not delay the election or amend the constitution to allow Widodo to run again in 2024.

 "We demand that the lawmakers do not betray the country’s constitution by amending it," said Kaharuddin, a protest coordinator.
 "We want them to listen to people’s aspirations."